123TalKadosh/My-Portfolio/PizzaPlaceSales/PizzaPlaceSales.md

 FROM
    `PizzaPlaceSales.orders`
 ```
-We observe a total of 21,350 orders throughout the entire year, resulting in an average of 59.64 orders per day.
+We recorded a total of 21,350 orders over the entire year, averaging 59.64 orders per day.

 ```sql
 SELECT